AlaxJI/build-entropy-php/README.maintainer.md

-# how to build new packages and upload to php-osx.liip.ch
+# how to build new packages

 The best thing is to have virtual machines with OS X 10.6 and OS X 10.8 with just the needed tools installed.
 This is mainly XCode from the AppStore, but additionally I installed homebrew with the following packages:

-    autoconf        automake        bash-completion git             rpl             wget
+    autoconf        automake        bash-completion git             rpl             wget            httpd2

 (If you're at Liip ask chregu for the images)

 Then checkout

     git clone git@github.com:liip/build-entropy-php.git
-and

-    git clone git@github.com:liip/php-osx.git

 preferably in the same parent directory.